 New starters checklist

-1. Read your emails from the UniversityIf you have received and accepted an offer from the University of East London you will receive several emails to help you prepare for joining us.
-These contain important information.
-Please check your email account regularly and make sure they do not go into your junk folder.
-Here are some of the emails you will receive and when to look for them:
+1. Read your emails from the UniversityIf you have received and accepted an offer from the University of East London, you will receive several emails to help you prepare for joining our community.
+Please check your inboxes regularly as these emails contain important information for you.
+We recommend you check your junk folder too just in case.
+Here are some of the emails you will receive:

 - Preparing for university emails

 - A welcome email from Professor Amanda Broderick, vice-chancellor and president

 - Information about how we are ensuring our campuses are safe and Covid-secure